high protein indian breakfast recipes for weight loss and muscle gain

 Data Source: ICMR-NIN IFCT 2017 & USDA FoodData Central

 📋 About this guide: Developed by the GrowRain nutrition team based on practical Indian kitchen experience and ICMR-NIN Recommended Dietary Allowances for Indian adults (2020).
-Protein estimates are sourced from ICMR-NIN IFCT 2017 and USDA FoodData Central.
+All protein estimates are sourced from ICMR-NIN IFCT 2017 and USDA FoodData Central.
+Cost estimates are approx, current market rates.
+This guide provides general nutrition information — consult a registered dietitian for personalised advice.

 A high protein Indian breakfast is a morning meal using everyday Indian ingredients like dal, paneer, eggs, sprouts, or curd that provides 15–25 grams of protein to support weight loss, muscle gain, and sustained energy through the day.

-Protein has a higher thermic effect than carbohydrates — meaning your body burns more calories digesting protein.
-This makes a high protein breakfast particularly useful for weight management.
+4. Has a higher thermic effect — your body burns more calories digesting it

 Best High Protein Indian Breakfast Ingredients